Track And Field To Conclude Season At SBC Championships

 LAFAYETTE, La.
-(5/10/07) After being tabbed to take the conference title a year ago, the Mean Green women were picked by the coaches to finish fourth at this weekend’s Sun Belt Conference Outdoor Meet to be held in Lafayette, La.
-The men were also picked in the middle of the pack as they were picked in the sixth spot.
+(5/10/07) ?
+After being tabbed to take the conference title a year ago, the Mean Green women were picked by the coaches to finish fourth at this weekend's Sun Belt Conference Outdoor Meet to be held in Lafayette, La.
+The men were also

 For the Mean Green, the women will be in search of their first outdoor title since 2003; however, the team has not finished any less than third since claiming that last title, including a third-place finish a year ago also in Lafayette.